Wendy-Nam/RenPy-LayoutTool/README.md

 - Load new images directly into your current scene as overlays
    - making it easy to visualize and adjust their positions without leaving the game.
 - This tool is for previewing purposes only.
-   - It doesn't add images directly to the code but helps you assess the placement and suitability of multiple assets before finalizing your scene.
+   - It doesn't add images directly to the code.
+   - but helps you assess the placement and suitability of multiple assets before finalizing your scene.

 ## Overview